FRANK's GREAT PRAGUE ADVENTURE

 A visitor to Prague can easily spend an entire day just walking around, looking at the buildings, monuments, cafés, shops, and people.
 One sees many visitors from around the world as Prague is a major tourist destination during the summer.

-It’s easy to get around in Prague.
+Its easy to get around in Prague.
 Apart from walking, the city has an extensive system of Trams that go everywhere.
 The Prague Underground is neat, clean, fast and easy to use.

 We are staying at The Prague Hilton, one of those curious combinations that features modern amenities inside an older building.